Marder III

 Marder III was the name for a series of World War II German tank destroyers.
-They mounted either the modified ex-Soviet 76.2 mm F-22 Model 1936 divisional field gun, or the German 7.5 cm PaK 40, in an open-topped fighting compartment on top of the chassis of the Czechoslovakian Panzer 38(t).
-They offered little protection to the crew, but added significant firepower compared to contemporary German tanks.
-They were in production from 1942 to 1944, and served on all fronts until the end of the war, along with the similar Marder II.
+They mounted either the modified ex-Soviet 76.2 mm F-22 Model 1936 divisional field gun, or the German 7.5 cm PaK 40, in an open-topped fighting compartment on top of the chassis of the Czechoslovak Panzer 38(t).
+They offered little protection to the crew, but added significant firepower, which was able to destroy the thick-armored T-34s, compared to contemporary German tanks.
+They were in production from 1942 to 1944 with three variants, the Marder III, Marder III H, and Marder III M, and served on all fronts until the end of the war, along with the similar Marder II.
 The German word Marder means "marten" in English.